The European Association of CCP Clearing Houses (EACH)

 CCP12 – global association of CCP clearing houses

 On 1 January 2021 IRGiT became Primary Member in CCP12.
 CCP12 is a global association of 37 members who operate more than 60 individual CCPs globally across Europe, the Middle East, and Africa (EMEA), the Americas, and the Asia-Pacific (APAC) regions.
 CCP12’s mission is to promote effective, practical and appropriate risk management and operational standards for CCPs to ensure the safety and efficiency of the financial markets it represents.
 CCP12 leads and assesses global regulatory and industry initiatives that concern CCPs to form consensus views, while also actively engaging with regulatory agencies and industry constituents through consultation responses, forum discussions and position papers.

 Association of Futures Markets

-On 12 December 2018 the Warsaw Commodity Clearing House (IRGiT) became a member of the Association of Futures Markets (AFM).
+On 12 December 2018 IRGiT became a member of the Association of Futures Markets (AFM).